New York City ethnic enclaves: Brooklyn

+and a small Coptic Egyptian community in the South Shore of Staten Island.
 There are a lot of Arab restaurants in Manhattan.

 See Arab Americans & Arab immigration to the United States.

 North Williamsburg is an ethnic enclave centered on Israeli Americans.
 There is also a small community of Israelis centered on Kings Highway, also in Brooklyn.
 Israelis first immigrated to the United States after 1948.
 United Kingdom, and the United States has experienced two large waves of immigration from Israel.
 The first was during the 1950s and early 1960s, 300,000 Israelis immigrated to the United States, and another wave, starting in the mid-1970s and lasting through the present, in which 100,000 to 500,000 Israelis have immigrated to the United States.

-Armenians and Iranians
+Iranians

-The main concentration of Armenians including Armenian Americans and Iranian Americans of Armenian and Persian descent is in Queens, an estimated 50,000 people of the city's over 100,000 Armenians.
+The main concentration of Iranian Americans of Persian descent is in Queens, along with the large Armenian population.

-Religious enclaves
+There is a large Iranian Jewish population in Great Neck a town near Queens, separate from New York City.